University of Toronto – Toronto, ON, Canada

 Hanno Lustig (Stanford University)

+The 2016 Cavalcade received 977 submissions, which was a 12.8% increase over the number of submissions last year.
+The acceptance rate was 12.3%.
 Decision emails were sent February 10.
 If you selected Dual Submission, you will receive a separate email from RAPS or RCFS.
-The Cavalcade received 977 submissions, which was a 12.8% increase over the number of submissions last year.
-The acceptance rate was 12.3%.
-The submission period ended December 7.
+Submissions were accepted through December 7.
 The submission fee was $50.
 For papers in which ALL co-authors are doctoral students, the submission fee was waived.
 Authors of accepted papers must be able to attend their session regardless of which day the session is scheduled.
 If an author cannot make it to the scheduled time, the conference reserves the right to pull the paper.
 The submitted paper must not have been accepted (or conditionally accepted) at a journal or have been presented (or be scheduled to be presented) at the WFA or AFA.
-Cavalcade 2016 Call For Papers

 $125 for SFS members and $165 for nonmembers; early registration (by March 31) $100 for SFS members and $140 for nonmembers.
 Paying the nonmember fee gave the registrant a 1-year membership to the SFS.
 The registration fee was waived for doctoral students and University of Toronto faculty.